mwbowers/mwbowers.github.io/manuals/configuration/configure-batch-processor.md

 ---
-title: Configure Batch Processor
+title: "Batch Processor Setup: A Step-by-Step Guide"
-description: Provides instructions for configuring the batch processor, including setting up the environment, adjusting processing parameters, and ensuring optimal performance.
+description: "Learn how to configure your batch processor efficiently with our easy-to-follow guide.
+Perfect for optimizing your data processing tasks."
 ---

 Monarch provides these two programs to assist in the processing of Batch Jobs: